 Executive Summary

 Despite these relatively positive economic trends, Indonesia grapples with several structural weaknesses.
-These include an underperforming education system, inadequate environmental protection policies, and widespread corruption.
-The ongoing establishment of a public welfare state system through the Badan Penyelenggara Jaminan Sosial Kesehatan (BPJS) or Social Health Insurance Administration Body is a positive step, considering the sizable number of people with low incomes and poor living standards.
+These include an underperforming education system, inadequate environmental protection policies and widespread corruption.
+The ongoing establishment of a public welfare state system through the Badan Penyelenggara Jaminan Sosial Kesehatan (BPJS), or the Social Health Insurance Agency, is a positive step, given the large number of people with low incomes and poor living standards.

 History and Characteristics

 Indonesia declared its independence on August 17, 1945, but faced years of military and diplomatic struggle until the former colonial power, the Kingdom of the Netherlands, recognized the new republic.
-From 1966 to May 1998, Indonesia experienced a period of authoritarian rule under the leadership of General Suharto.
-This regime was supported by the armed forces, an extensive state bureaucracy, and the quasi-state party Golkar.
-Suharto’s economic policies transformed the nation from an impoverished developing country into a lower-middle-income one, relying on the influence of business associates and family members.
-During this time, Indonesia welcomed Western capital and developed significant trade relationships with the United States, Japan, and other Western countries, particularly from the early 1970s onwards.
-Initially, the government prioritized labor-intensive industrialization while tightly controlling the labor movement, resulting in rapid industrial growth at the expense of human rights and democracy.
+From 1966 to May 1998, Indonesia experienced a period of authoritarian rule led by General Suharto.
+This regime was supported by the armed forces, an extensive state bureaucracy and the quasi-state party Golkar.
+Suharto’s economic policies, which drew on the influence of business associates and family members, transformed the nation from an impoverished developing country into a lower-middle-income one.
+During this time, Indonesia welcomed Western capital and developed significant trade relationships with the United States, Japan and other Western countries, particularly from the early 1970s onward.
+Initially, the government prioritized a labor-intensive industrialization while tightly controlling the labor movement, resulting in rapid industrial growth at the expense of human rights and democracy.
 Throughout the New Order era, economic development took precedence over the establishment of democratic political institutions.
-This trend, where state authorities played a dominant role in the development process, was observed in Indonesia and other East and Southeast Asian countries.
+This trend, in which state authorities played a dominant role in the development process, was observed in other East and Southeast Asian countries as well as Indonesia.

 Significant change began with the Asian financial crisis of 1997/98.
-Mass demonstrations, spearheaded by student organizations, protested the economic hardships faced by ordinary citizens and the abuses of power by the Suharto administration.
-Simultaneously, numerous former allies of Suharto defected from the government, including leaders from the armed forces who aligned with the opposition.
+Mass demonstrations spearheaded by student organizations protested the economic hardships faced by ordinary citizens and the abuses of power by the Suharto administration.
+Simultaneously, numerous former allies of Suharto defected from the government, including leaders in the armed forces who aligned with the opposition.
 Faced with mounting pressure, Suharto resigned in May 1998, handing the presidency to his chosen vice president, Bacharuddin Jusuf Habibie.
-Habibie engaged in negotiations with moderate opposition figures, culminating in an unwritten elite pact.
-This process of democratization involved both former regime members and opposition elites, and led to the repeal of pivotal political laws, constitutional amendments, and the admission of new political parties.
+Habibie engaged in negotiations with moderate opposition figures that culminated in an unwritten elite pact.
+This process of democratization thus involved former regime members and opposition elites and led to the repeal of pivotal political laws, constitutional amendments and the admission of new political parties.

-In June 1999, the first parliamentary elections were conducted with minimal irregularities, leading to a nearly completely revamped parliament.
-Abdurrahman Wahid was elected as the new president by the People’s Assembly (Majelis Permusyawaratan Rakyat, MPR) in October 1999.
+In June 1999, the first parliamentary elections were held with minimal irregularities, producing an almost completely revamped parliament.
+Abdurrahman Wahid was elected president by the People’s Assembly (Majelis Permusyawaratan Rakyat, MPR) in October 1999.
 Wahid’s confrontations with parliament resulted in his impeachment by the MPR in July 2001, and he was replaced by former Vice President Megawati Sukarnoputri.
 In 2004, Indonesia held new parliamentary elections along with its inaugural direct presidential election.
-Retired General Susilo Bambang Yudhoyono (SBY) triumphed over incumbent President Megawati.
-Under the Yudhoyono administration, the political landscape further stabilized, largely due to his non-confrontational and inclusive governing approach.
+Retired General Susilo Bambang Yudhoyono (SBY) defeated incumbent President Megawati.
+Under the Yudhoyono administration, the political landscape further stabilized, largely due to his nonconfrontational and inclusive governing approach.
 In the 2009 presidential elections, SBY secured re-election with a landslide victory, maintaining steady governance policies.

-Economically, Indonesia witnessed significant macroeconomic progress following the end of Suharto’s authoritarian regime in 1998.
-The nation restructured its banking sector and substantially reduced its state debts until 2010.
-Most influential state-owned enterprises, particularly in the commodity sector, remained state-owned and retained their crucial economic role.
-From around 2005 until the beginning of the COVID-19 pandemic in early 2020, Indonesia maintained solid annual economic growth rates ranging between 4% and 6%.
+Economically, Indonesia saw significant macroeconomic progress after Suharto’s authoritarian regime ended in 1998.
+The country restructured its banking sector and substantially reduced its public debt until 2010.
+Most influential state-owned enterprises, particularly in the commodity sector, remained in state hands and retained a crucial economic role.
+From about 2005 until the beginning of the COVID-19 pandemic in early 2020, Indonesia maintained solid annual economic growth rates of 4% to 6%.
+After the pandemic, Indonesia’s remarkable economic growth continued.

 Political Transformation